+RISE ABOVE THE CIRCUMSTANCES OF YOUR LIFE THROUGH BECOMING CENTRED IN THE MIDST OF CONDITIONS.
 What does it mean, to be centred in the midst of conditions?

-This is a very fine phrase: centred in the midst of conditions.
+This is a very fine phrase:

+centred in the midst of conditions.

 It should be thought about carefully.
 When you understand this as a continuous experience, and not just intellectually or emotionally, you will have attained the psychological stage of enlightenment.

 The conditions which constrain our lives are common to each of us, but the specific details vary according to individual circumstances.

 These conditions are imposed both internally within the personality, and externally upon the personality.
 They operate on both the material and non-material levels of reality.

+There are CONDITIONS

-There are ten conditions which interweave, waxing and waning endlessly, to form each moment you experience.
-The circumstances of your life are shaped by these conditions: karma; space and time; physical, emotional and intellectual limiting factors; moral and social constraints, and political and economic pressures.
+which interweave, waxing and waning endlessly, to form each moment you experience.

+The circumstances of your life are shaped by these conditions:

 The purpose of the power discipline taught later in this chapter is to empower you to deal effectively with and to transform the conditions of your life.